jbannick/hellokata-java/src/aaamodules/usinglibs/hellomodusinglib2/Readme.md

 The log4j-api.2.11.0.jar is fully modularized.

 The log4j-core.2.11.0.jar is an Automatic Module.
+It is so specified in its MANIFEST.MF file.
-This means that it is not a module, but can be used by a modularized app on the Module Path.
+With or without this entry, it can be used by a modularized app on the Module Path.

 Both JAR's are multi-release, containing version directory trees for Java 9.